MicrosoftDocs/azure-docs/articles/iot-fundamentals/iot-glossary.md

 [Advanced Message Queueing Protocol (AMQP)](https://www.amqp.org/) is one of the messaging protocols that [IoT Hub](#iot-hub) supports for communicating with devices.
 For more information about the messaging protocols that IoT Hub supports, see [Send and receive messages with IoT Hub](../iot-hub/iot-hub-devguide-messaging.md).

+### Allocation policy

+In the [Device Provisioning Service](#device-provisioning-service), the allocation policy determines how the service assigns devices to [Linked IoT hubs](#linked-iot-hub).

+### Attestation mechanism

+In the [Device Provisioning Service](#device-provisioning-service), the attestation mechanism is the method used for confirming a device's identity.
+The attestation mechanism is configured on an [enrollment](#enrollment).

+Attestation mechanisms include X.509 certificates, Trusted Platform Modules, and symmetric keys.

 ### Automatic device management

 Automatic device management in Azure IoT Hub automates many of the repetitive and complex tasks of managing large device fleets over the entirety of their lifecycles.
 With Automatic Device Management, you can target a set of devices based on their properties, define a desired configuration, and let IoT Hub update devices whenever they come into scope.
 Consists of [automatic device configurations](../iot-hub/iot-hub-automatic-device-management.md) and [IoT Edge automatic deployments](../iot-edge/how-to-deploy-at-scale.md).

 ### Automatic device configuration

 Your solution back end can use [automatic device configurations](../iot-hub/iot-hub-automatic-device-management.md) to assign desired properties to a set of [device twins](#device-twin) and report status using system metrics and custom metrics.

 ### Azure Digital Twins